 The Heroku CLI is built with the Open CLI Framework (oclif), developed within Heroku / Salesforce. oclif is available as a framework for any developer to build a large or a small CLI.
 The framework includes a CLI generator, automated documentation creation, and testing infrastructure.

 The code for the Heroku CLI is also open source.
 It does not require Node.js or any other dependencies to run.
-Unless you install the Debian/Ubuntu package or use
+Unless you install the Debian/Ubuntu package or used

-npm install, the CLI contains its own Node.js binary that does not conflict with other applications.
+npm install, the CLI contains its own Node.js binary that doesn’t conflict with other applications.